 Step Three: Reposado Tequila

 Could you make an Old Fashioned with only mezcal?
 Absolutely.
-But since we want something a little more subtle for this drink, we’re going to use 1800 Reposado Tequila as the main base spirit.
+But since we want something a little more subtle for this drink, we’re going to use a reposado tequila as the main base spirit.
 Why reposado?
 Because it’s better suited for sipping, and reposado tequila is aged in barrels just like whiskey, so your brain will subconsciously associate it with the color of past Old Fashioneds.
 Put 1.5 ounces in your mixing glass.

 Step Four: Mezcal